 Debt consolidation program vs loan – Which one is a better option?

 Debt consolidation programs roll high-interest unsecured debts into an affordable single monthly payment plan.
 When you sign up for a debt consolidation program, the debt counselors negotiate with your creditors for a payment plan with a low-interest rate.
 They talk about the financial problems you’re in and request them to cut down the interest rate on your bills.

 Debt consolidation loans work in a completely different manner.
 With a debt consolidation loan, you replace your existing debts with a new loan at a low-interest rate.
 This means you pay off your existing debts with a new loan to save money.
 The new loan has fresh terms and conditions.
 So you may get more time to pay off the debt.

 Now, the main question is, which one is a better option?
 A debt consolidation program or a loan?

 According to many people, a debt consolidation program is better than a debt consolidation loan due to the following reasons:

 - It’s easy to qualify for a debt consolidation program.
 All you need to do is submit a few documents and pay the debt consolidation fee.
-However, in case of a debt consolidation loan, you need a good credit score and assets to be eligible for it.
+However, in the case of a debt consolidation loan, you need a good credit score and assets to be eligible for it.

 - When you look into debt consolidation for bad credit, a program is a good option for you.
 There is no credit check in case of a debt consolidation program.
-However, in case of a debt consolidation loan, lenders check your credit report and score.
+However, in the case of a debt consolidation loan, lenders check your credit report and score.
 They determine the interest rate on the basis of your credit score.
-If you have poor credit, be prepared to pay high-interest rate on the debt consolidation loan.
+If you have poor credit, be prepared to pay a high-interest rate on the debt consolidation loan.